backstage/backstage/docs/getting-started/homepage.md

 ---
 id: homepage
-title: Backstage Home Page - Setup and Customization
+title: Backstage homepage - Setup and Customization
 description: Documentation on setting up and customizing Backstage homepage
 ---

-## Home Page
+## Homepage

-Having a good Backstage home page can significantly improve the discoverability of the platform.
-You want your users to find all the things they need right from the home page and never have to remember direct URLs in Backstage.
-The [Home plugin](https://github.com/backstage/backstage/tree/master/plugins/home) introduces a system for composing a home page for Backstage in order to surface relevant info and provide convenient shortcuts for common tasks.
-It's designed with composability in mind with an open ecosystem that allows anyone to contribute with any component, to be included in any home page.
+Having a good Backstage homepage can significantly improve the discoverability of the platform.
+You want your users to find all the things they need right from the homepage and never have to remember direct URLs in Backstage.
+The [Home plugin](https://github.com/backstage/backstage/tree/master/plugins/home) introduces a system for composing a homepage for Backstage in order to surface relevant info and provide convenient shortcuts for common tasks.
+It's designed with composability in mind with an open ecosystem that allows anyone to contribute with any component, to be included in any homepage.

-For App Integrators, the system is designed to be composable to give total freedom in designing a Home Page that suits the needs of the organization.
-From the perspective of a Component Developer who wishes to contribute with building blocks to be included in Home Pages, there's a convenient interface for bundling the different parts and exporting them with both error boundary and lazy loading handled under the surface.
+For App Integrators, the system is designed to be composable to give total freedom in designing a Homepage that suits the needs of the organization.
+From the perspective of a Component Developer who wishes to contribute with building blocks to be included in Homepages, there's a convenient interface for bundling the different parts and exporting them with both error boundary and lazy loading handled under the surface.

 At the end of this tutorial, you can expect:

-- Your Backstage app to have a dedicated home page instead of Software Catalog.
+- Your Backstage app to have a dedicated homepage instead of Software Catalog.
-- Understand the composability of home page and how to start customizing it for your own organization.
+- Understand the composability of homepage and how to start customizing it for your own organization.

 ### Prerequisites

 Before we begin, make sure

 - You have created your own standalone Backstage app using [`@backstage/create-app`](index.md#create-your-backstage-app) and not using a fork of the [backstage](https://github.com/backstage/backstage) repository.
-- You do not have an existing home page, and by default you are redirected to Software Catalog when you open Backstage.
+- You do not have an existing homepage, and by default you are redirected to Software Catalog when you open Backstage.

-Now, let's get started by installing the home plugin and creating a simple home page for your Backstage app.
+Now, let's get started by installing the home plugin and creating a simple homepage for your Backstage app.

-### Setup home page
+### Setup homepage

 #### 1. Install the plugin